Naphapen/iMOT-Starbucks/README.md

 5. Sign signature for receive package.
 6. Sync with website for see the working of employee drivers.
 -------------------------------
+Job description
+- FrontEnd.
-1. create Front-End(UI) and Black-End connect to APIs
+  1. Create UI and UX.

+- BackEnd.
+1. Connect to APIs. after Develop UI
-2. edit APIs using C# REST APIs.
+2. Edit APIs using C# REST APIs.
-3. Test and fix bug App.
+3. Preliminary Test and Fix bug.
 4. Deploy